XayOn/dotfiles/Readme.rst

 Dependencies
 ____________

-To use python debugger (dap) you'll need to have python3, and to install coc, you'll need to have nodejs.
+To use python debugger (dap) you'll need to have python3, for pyright you'll need nodejs
 On archlinux, prettierTerminal will install them for you

 ZSH Configuration